Bile tastes very bitter when you throw up. If you are throwing up bile, you are most likely very sick.

 Small quantities of bile are almost always present in vomit.
 Due to the presence of food articles as well, however, usually makes bile less noticeable.
 Prolonged bouts of vomiting will often expel the entire contents of a person's stomach.
 When this happens, bile can be forced into the stomach, resulting in higher quantities of bile in vomit, making it appear bright yellow.

-Yellow vomit in bile can also be caused by a more serious condition.
+Yellowish vomit in bile can also be caused by a more serious condition.
 Bile reflux is a condition in which large amounts of bile back up into the stomach.
-This can vomiting as well as pain and heartburn.
+This can cause vomiting as well as pain and heartburn.

 A small bowel obstruction can also cause a person to vomit bile.
 When there is an obstruction in a person's small bowel, it will prevent food from passing through.
 This can cause the bowel to expel its contents, including large amounts of bile.
 Other symptoms of an intestinal obstruction may include constipation, abdominal pain, and a swollen abdomen.